The internet loves a good argument.

 2. Never start a sentence with a conjunction

-And why not?
+You know what kills me about this one?
 There’s no real basis for this rule except teacherly bias and a misplaced fear of sentence fragments.

 According to David Crystal in The Story of English in 100 Words, teachers in the 19th century were annoyed with their students’ overuse of conjunctions as sentences starters.
 Rather than working to correct this tendency, they created a hard-and-fast rule against it — no doubt making their lives easier, but causing quite a headache for writers for centuries to come.

 The truth is, there are different types of conjunctions.
 Subordinating conjunctions (like if, because and when) join a dependent clause with a standalone one.
 Break apart “If you build it, they will come,” and you have an independent clause that could be its own sentence (“They will come.”) and a fragment that doesn’t make sense by itself (“If you build it…”).